ksindi/managers-playbook/README.md

 1. Get buy-in about providing feedback and reduce mystery:
     - "Do you have 10 minutes to talk about this morning's stand up?"
     - "Can I share some thoughts with you about how we've been working together?"
-1. Don't "pad" negative feedback by beginning with compliments - it gives mixed signals.
+1. Don't pad negative feedback by beginning with compliments - it gives mixed signals.
 1. Be specific even if it's positive feedback.
     - "Good job!"  ⛔️
     - "I like the initiative you took to reduce the service's memory footprint.
-It shows ownership."
+It encourages me to give you more ownership so that I can focus elsewhere."
 1. Focus on data and not behavior:
     - "I noticed you didn't address any of the comments made in your last three PRs"
     - "I noticed that you didn't pick up the ticket I asked you to do"